Dan Rossignol

-Daniel A. Rossignol, MD, FAAFP, is a family medicine doctor.
+Daniel A. Rossignol is an American family medicine doctor.
 Rossignol runs the Rossignol Medical Center, with offices in Melbourne, Florida and in Aliso Viejo, California.
 He also works at the Wisconsin Integrative Hyperbaric Center in Fitchburg, Wisconsin, and is a member of the physician advisory board for The Autism Community in Action (TACA; formerly Talk About Curing Autism).
 Rossignol is known for his promotion of various discredited or unproven autism therapies.

 Education

 Rossignol received his MD from the Virginia Commonwealth University School of Medicine and completed his residency in family medicine at the University of Virginia.

 Research

 Rossignol's website states that he has published 47 scientific papers, whereas Google Scholar lists 37.
 Also according to Google Scholar, Rossignol has an h-index of 12.
 He is best known for publishing randomized clinical trials of hyperbaric oxygen therapy (HBOT) for children with autism, having originally proposed their use for the condition in a 2006 non-peer reviewed paper in Medical Hypotheses.
 These trials have usually concluded that it is safe, and that it may be effective, but that further study is needed before it can be said to have been proven effective.
 With regard to one of these studies, published in 2009, Rossignol said, "We wanted to do a formal study that looked to see if this was even a valid treatment," and "We hoped to stimulate more research."
 He has received the Edgar End Memorial Award from the Undersea and Hyperbaric Medical Society for his HBOT-related research.
 Some of Rossignol's other research has focused on the prevalence of mitochondrial disease in autistic children, and has concluded that mitochondrial disorders are more common among autistic children than neurotypical children.
 With regard to this study, Cecilia Giulivi of the University of California, Davis agreed that it appeared from Rossignol's paper that there is indeed a higher incidence of mitochondrial disease among autistic individuals.
 In addition, Rossignol and Richard E. Frye teamed up to conduct a meta-analysis on the efficacy of melatonin supplements as a treatment for autism.
 They published their findings in 2011, and while they concluded that it is associated with "improved sleep parameters, better daytime behavior, and minimal side effects," they also called for more research to confirm their findings.
 A follow-up paper by the same two authors, published on September 20, 2013, as an Epub ahead of print, came to similar conclusions.